omeready/omeready/README.md

 Real cat lover.

-If you interested about linux distros check my website on bio.
+If you are interested about linux distros check my website on bio.